 My birth defect is something you can see — if I let you.
 I was born with microtia (stage 2) which means that my ear was smaller and malformed — and that I was deaf in my left ear.
 I had reconstructive surgery when I was around 7 years old, but it wasn’t successful.
 So my ear is still malformed, and I have no hearing from my left ear.

-I spent years hiding it, such as by wearing my hair down and in low ponytails when I played sports to keep it covered.
+I spent years hiding it, such as by wearing my hair down and in low ponytails.
 I hated answering questions about it.
 And, I especially hated thinking that someone would look at me and see my ear and make a shocked or disgusted face.
 In high school, I was involved in all the things.
-I was class president, and I remember when I was giving a speech once, an extremely rude teenage boy yelled, “Don’t vote for her, she has a weird ear.”
+I was class president, and I remember giving a speech once, an extremely rude teenage boy yelled, “Don’t vote for her, she has a weird ear.”
 Jokes on him — I won that election, and now I work in politics and policy in Washington, DC.
-So, I’m doing alright despite his insult.
+So, to that mean high schooler – I’m doing pretty well despite your insult.

 Bringing Awareness to Birth Defects